Patawomeck Indian Tribe of Virginia

 The Patawomeck Indian Tribe of Virginia is a state-recognized tribe in Virginia and a nonprofit organization of individuals who identify as descendants of the Patawomeck people.
-The majority of them live in and near Fredericksburg and Stafford County, Virginia.
+The majority of them live in and near Fredericksburg (Note: The former mayor of Fredricksburg was a member of the Patawomeck Indian Tribe of Virginia.) and Stafford County, Virginia.

 The Patawomeck Indian Tribe of Virginia is not federally recognized as a Native American tribe.
-The organization has never petitioned for federal recognition.
+The organization has never petitioned for federal recognition via the Bureau of Indian Affairs; however, in 2023 a bill was introduced in the United States House of Representatives for the tribe to be federally recognized.

 The Patawomeck people, more commonly known as the Potomac people, are a historic Eastern Algonquian–speaking tribe who lived on the Virginia.